Set up monitoring before your Proxmox host melts down at 2am.

 Storage Metrics:

-pve_disk_usage_bytes{id=~"storage/.*"}- Storage pool usagepve_storage_info- Storage pool information
+pve_disk_usage_bytes{id=~"storage/.*"}- Storage pool usagepve_storage_info- Storage pool info

 Alert Rules Summary